CommandersAct/ngx-tag-commander/projects/ngx-tag-commander/README.md

 # ngx-tag-commander

-This service lets you integrate Tag Commander in your AngularX (2+) applications easily.
+This service lets you integrate Tag Commander in your AngularX (12+) applications easily.
 - [Official website](https://www.commandersact.com/fr/produits/tagcommander/)

 ## Features

 - Automatic page tracking
 - Set & Get Variables
 - Reloading Containers
 - Event catching
 - Multiple containers

+## Angular Version Compatibility

+The library uses partial ivy builds to support projects with `angular >= 12`.
+For compatibility with `angular 7` please use `ngx-tag-commander@1.3.1`, in between versions might be working but are not explicitly built for.

 ## Installation and Quick Start
 The quick start is designed to give you a simple, working example for the most common usage scenario.
 There are numerous other ways to configure and use this library as explained in the documentation.